The Perfect Eye Frame For Your Face

 In the case of a round face, it is advisable to make the face shape appear narrower by means of a wider spectacle frame.
 Slightly rectangular or square frames make the round face look more pleasant, while round glass frames make the face even rounder.

 For faces with a narrow, pointed chin and high cheekbones, it is advisable to slightly cancel out the hard edges of the lower part of the face with a rather soft, curved shape of the glasses.
 This makes the face look friendlier.

 Eyeglasses for an oval face trapezoidal face

-With trapezoidal faces, the cheeks are a bit fuller and soft, the forehead usually quite narrow.
+With trapezoidal faces, the cheeks are a bit fuller and soft, and the forehead is usually quite narrow.
 Therefore, a horizontal anchor point should be set with the glasses.
 If the frame is emphasized at the top, the face looks wider at the top and narrower at the bottom.
-Geometric glasses frames that are colored on the top are therefore recommended.
+Geometric glass frames that are colored on the top are therefore recommended.